ilias404/SOC-Automation-Project/README.md

 # Testing The Workflow

-1. Webhook triggers: Upon detecting the mimikkatz process, Wazuh sends an alert to Shuffle via a URL.
+1. Webhook triggers: Upon detecting the mimikatz process, Wazuh sends an alert to Shuffle via a URL.

 ![webhookresult](/screenshots/webhookresult.png)

-2. The SHA256 regex is used to parse the log and extract the SHA256 hash.
+3. The SHA256 regex is used to parse the log and extract the SHA256 hash.

 ![sha256extractorresult](/screenshots/sha256extractorresult.png)

-3. VirusTotal receives the hash and scans its reputation level.
+5. VirusTotal receives the hash and scans its reputation level.

 ![virustotalresult](/screenshots/virustotalresult.png)
-4. An alert is created in our instance of TheHive.
+7. An alert is created in our instance of TheHive.

 ![thehiveresult](/screenshots/thehiveresult.png)

-5. An email is sent to prompt the SOC analyst to take action.
+8. An email is sent to prompt the SOC analyst to take action.

 ![emailresult](/screenshots/emailresult.png)
 ![emailresult2](/screenshots/emailresult2.png)